SERM: Self-Evolving Relevance Model with Agent-Driven Learning from Massive Query Streams: Self-Evolving Search Relevance Models

 \paragraph{Inter-Agreement Agent.} The inter-agreement agent operates by reconciling the outputs of multiple inner-agreement agents.
 After receiving stable label predictions from each agent, it filters the results by retaining only those query–document pairs on which the agents reach consensus, thereby constructing a high-confidence annotated dataset.
 Beyond label selection, the inter-agreement agent also assumes responsibility for rationale generation.
 To this end, it collects all reasoning paths that support the agreed-upon relevance label and consolidates them into a single, coherent explanation.
 By enforcing cross-agent consensus and producing unified rationales, the inter-agreement agent enhances annotation quality and ensures that only reliable signals are passed forward for self-evolution.

 Importantly, although MRA employs external feedback, it fundamentally differs from knowledge distillation \cite{kim2016sequence}.
-Please refer to Appendix~\ref{app:diff_from_kd} for a detailed discussion of these differences.
-In essence, we can consider the MRA module functions as a form of evolutionary feedback that iteratively corrects and refines the model's outputs, rather than transferring static knowledge from a fixed teacher.
+A detailed discussion of these differences is shown in Appendix~\ref{app:diff_from_kd}.
+In essence, the MRA module functions as a form of evolutionary feedback that iteratively corrects and refines the model's outputs, rather than transferring static knowledge from a fixed teacher.
 This design aligns with recent work on self-evolving systems, where external tools or auxiliary models are employed to refine model predictions and provide feedback signals for sustained self-improvement \cite{goucritic,zhou2024isr}.